postfinance/discovery/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJqdGkiOiJhbnNpYmxlLXVzZXIiLCJpYXQiOjE2MTI1MTM1ODkuMDA3ODY2OSwiaXNzIjoidGhlc2VjcmV0IiwibmJmIjoxNjEyNTEzNTg5LjAwNzg2NjksIm5hbWVzcGFjZXMiOlsiZGVmYXVsdCIsImRlZmF1bHQtYmxhY2tib3giXX0.IUKFuyKMAU5aRZJPLp67Uei9o2G5neJz_Ha86JZnd8o
 ```

-The above command allows that token to register services in `default` and `default-blackbox` namespaces. `ansible-user` is an ID to identify the token.
+The above command creates a token with access to `default` and `default-blackbox` namespaces. `ansible-user` is an ID to identify the token.

 To view a token run: